-Strategic partnerships involve increased dialogue between BBSRC and senior management of partner universities (usually at the level of vice chancellor, pro vice chancellor (research) and Head of School) to understand each other’s strategic priorities and direction.
+Strategic partnerships involve increased dialogue between BBSRC and senior management of partner universities to understand each other’s strategic priorities and direction.

 How are strategic partnerships established?

-- identification of strategic partner universities is based on the average value of an institution’s BBSRC-funded research grants portfolio on the 1 April for the three years preceding the review date
+Strategic partner universities (SPUs) represent the top-funded universities based on average value of an institution’s BBSRC-funded research grants portfolio for the 3 years preceding the review date.

-- the number of BBSRC strategic partner universities is agreed at the point of review, informed by the proportion of BBSRC’s research grants portfolio; we would typically expect to support around 10 partnerships, representing approximately 50% of BBSRC’s research grant funding to universities
+We typically expect to support 10 partnerships, representing approximately 50% of BBSRC’s research grant funding to universities.

 - University of Bristol